johnfedoruk/bangular/aio/content/guide/architecture.md

 ### NgModules vs. JavaScript modules

-The NgModule &mdash; a class decorated with `@NgModule` &mdash; is a fundamental feature of Angular.
+The NgModule &mdash; a class decorated with `@NgModule` &mdash; is a fundamental feature of Bangular.

 JavaScript also has its own module system for managing collections of JavaScript objects.
 It's completely different and unrelated to the NgModule system.